 Most of these healthy recipes can be made ahead, ready to pop onto your dinner table when the kids are home from school.
 A lot of these dishes are one-pot too, which means you spend less time washing up and more quality time with the family.

-First on the list is this family-sized feast by Weight Watchers.
+First on the list is this family-sized feast by Weight Watchers above.
 This Quorn sausage pasta bake is not only family-friendly, it’s vegetarian too – not that you’ll miss the meat!

 Get the recipe: Weight Watchers Quorn sausage pasta bake

-Click through to see our healthy meal ideas…
+Browse through to see our healthy meal ideas for some inspiration for your family tonight…

 Mouth-watering Weight Watchers Cajun chicken is a one-pot wonder that takes only 15 mins to prep and brings two of our favourites together, chicken and rice, to make one family-friendly meal.